Multi-Way Representation Alignment: Experiments

 We stress-test alignment under imperfect training correspondences by corrupting the pairing structure used to fit the alignment.
 On \textsc{TED-Multi}, we select a language triad and, for each language independently, randomly permute $75\%$ of the training sentences before fitting alignment; evaluation is performed on the unmodified test split.
 We consider three disjoint triads (English/French/Spanish; Arabic/Hebrew/Russian; Korean/Japanese/Chinese) and report results averaged over the three trials.

 Figure~\ref{fig:correspondence_noise_drop} summarizes the resulting change in cross-lingual rank-1 retrieval accuracy (percentage points) relative to the unshuffled baseline.
-The solid bar reports the mean change over ordered retrieval directions restricted to the triad (six directed pairs).
-The hatched bar reports a broader aggregate, namely the mean change over all ordered retrieval directions where at least one side is one of the shuffled languages.
+The solid bar reports the mean change over evaluated retrieval directions restricted to the triad.
+The hatched bar reports a broader aggregate, namely the mean change over all evaluated retrieval directions where at least one side is one of the shuffled languages.
 Across both aggregates, GCCA is more sensitive to correspondence noise, while GCPA degrades more gracefully and retains higher retrieval performance under the same corruption level.

 Although GPA can show a slightly smaller average drop under this corruption, GCPA attains the highest absolute retrieval accuracy, indicating that the correction remains beneficial even when correspondences are imperfect.